amandaht99/TODOIST-using-Flask/README.md

 ## MVP Goals
 * Users and their tasks are saved in a database
 * Authentification for all users (Registration, Login, Log-out)
-* Users can only create/view/edit/delete their own tasks
 * Users can maybe share a to-do list with another user and collaborate on this

 ## Data Models